waldirio/rho/README.rst

 -------------
-Known Issues
+Issues
 -------------
 To report bugs for rho `open issues <https://github.com/quipucords/rho/issues>`_ against this repository in Github.
+Please complete the issue template when opening a new bug to improve investigation and resolution time.

 ----------------
 Changes